 The True Cost Of Food Waste

-Globally each year, around 1.3 billion tonnes of food are wasted, and 40% of that comes from restaurants.
+Globally each year, around 1.3 billion tons of food are wasted, and 40% of that comes from restaurants.
 These numbers illustrate the pervasiveness and severity of the problem as well as the resounding impact it has on the planet.

 Waste at this volume can also seriously hurt your restaurant’s bottom line; throwing away food is throwing away money.
 According to the National Restaurant Association, on average, a restaurant loses between four and 10 percent of the food they purchase and a report prepared on behalf of Champions 12.3, finds that for every $1 companies invest to reduce food loss and waste, they saved $14 in operating costs.
 So not only is the world and your reputation benefiting, but so is your pocket book.